raycast/extensions/extensions/redmine/README.md

 ## Setup

-To connect the extension to your Redmine instance you need to fill the following prefernces:
+To connect the extension to your Redmine instance you need to fill the following preferences:

 - **Redmine Domain:** The domain of your Redmine instance like `mycompany.redmine.org`.
 - **API Token:** An API token created as described in [How to get my API key](https://www.redmine.org/boards/2/topics/53956/).